-Price Setter has created a solution for Online Stores who want to Market, Advertise or Promote their products and engage comparison shoppers.
-Instead of keeping their prices/bids static for every single customer who visits their website, Online Stores need to be able to offer a flexible price/bid to customers who may have found a better deal elsewhere, without having to change their advertised prices/bids.
+Price Setter has created a solution for Online Stores who want to Market, Advertise or List their products and engage comparison shoppers.
+Instead of keeping their prices/discounts/bids static for every single customer who visits their website, Online Stores need to be able to offer a flexible price/discount/bid to customers who may have found a better deal elsewhere, without having to change their advertised prices/discounts/bids.
 Price Setter allows Online Stores to set up custom parameters which allow them to do just that.
 These Parameters include an Asking Price, a Maximum Discount Percentage, and a Decrement Percentage.
 Online Stores who use these parameters can expect to retain more comparison shoppers.

-This Parameter determines what your standard price/bid would be for your product and this will be the price/bid that will be displayed on the front end of your website on your product description page.
-Naturally, if you have no competitors you’re going to able to sell your product at this price/bid with no problem therefore Price Setter will not make any adjustments.
+This Parameter determines what your standard price/discount/bid would be for your product and this will be the price/discount/bid that will be displayed on the front end of your website on your product description page.
+Naturally, if you have no competitors you’re going to able to sell your product at this price/bid with no problem therefore the Price Setter Platform will not make any adjustments.